HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 • Years of experience or established date

 For example, “Italian Restaurant” is better than just “Restaurant” if you specialize in Italian cuisine.
-You can add additional categories to cover secondary aspects of your business, but be selective and relevant.
+You can add categories to cover secondary aspects of your business, but be selective and relevant.

 Quick Tip:

 Your GBP is often the deciding factor in whether a potential customer chooses your business or a competitor’s.
-It’s no longer just about being listed—it’s about creating an engaging, informative profile that converts searchers into customers.
+It’s no longer just about being listed.
+It’s about creating an engaging, informative profile that converts searchers into customers.

-Optimization for Local SEO
+Optimizing for local SEO

 • Direct customer messaging